ledimestari/Backblaze-progress/README.md

 This setup is not about influxDB or Grafana.
 I assume you have those already setup with influxDB Bucket named "Backblaze".

-clone the repository and install dependencies.
+First clone the repository, install dependencies and chmod the script.

 ```bash
 sudo apt update